 4. Don’t Bring White Clothing

 This one is rather obvious, but first-time campers may not realize that white will stay white for very long.
 When camping, you are brushing up against bushes, sitting on rocks, and walking on dirt paths.
 So if you like your whites white, leave them at home.

 5. Do Bring Natural Colored Clothing

 There’s an unwritten etiquette camping rule you may not be aware of, but it makes a lot of sense.
 It’s generally more considerate to wear muted, earthy colors than bright, loud shades that compete with the environment.
 Think about it.
 Serious campers come to relax and enjoy nature.

-The best way to honor this is for you to blend in with your surroundings instead of stick out like a sore thumb.
+The best way to honor this is for you to blend in with your surroundings instead of sticking out like a sore thumb.
 Bright, loud colors are like a flashing neon sign in the woods and can ruin the feeling of tranquility for others.
-Tan, khaki, blue, black, brown, green, rust, soft pinks, peaches, etc., are preferable to bright, bold hues and high contrast prints.
+Tan, khaki, blue, black, brown, green, rust, soft pinks, peaches, etc., are preferable to bright, bold hues and high-contrast prints.